 President and Chief Clinical Officer at Intimate Rose

-Rosy Class: We just launched a brand new Rosy Class on Thriving Sexually During & After Cancer.
+Rosy Class: We launched a Rosy Class on Thriving Sexually During & After Cancer.
 This class was created by an oncologist and psychologist for women who have or have had cancer.
 Learn more about the class and watch the Class Introduction video here.
 If you are a survivor or currently undergoing cancer treatment, download the Rosy App (if you haven’t already 😉) and start the class today.